Trivia: Super Robot Wars Original Generation

 Original Generation Gaiden

 - Instead of the Devil Gundam dispatching the Cry Wolves, it was a Jetzt Regisseur.
+Subsequently, Foglia Esto wasn't zombified and had to be given a Mercy Kill, he instead pulled a Heroic Sacrifice for Albero's sake.

 - For both Alpha Gaiden and this title, Shu Shirakawa is the True Final Boss.
 However, he blatantly states that he serves "Shiva Volkruss" for this game, instead of referring to it as "a being" for Alpha Gaiden.